ljgago/typst-chords/README.md

-# typst-chordx
+# chordx

 A library to write song lyrics with chord diagrams in Typst.
-This library uses [cetz](https://github.com/johannes-wolf/typst-canvas) (aka typst-canvas) to generate the diagrams.
+This library uses [CeTZ](https://github.com/johannes-wolf/typst-canvas) (aka typst-canvas) to generate the diagrams.

 **Table of Contents**